suryapandian/metrics/metrics.training.md

 ### What are metrics for

+WTF questions
 <ul>
 <li class="fragment">is my app slower after upgrade?</li>
+<li class="fragment">is it using more resources now?</li>
 <li class="fragment">is it taking longer to respond to request than usual?</li>
+<li class="fragment">what's going on with the tail latencies?</li>
 <li class="fragment">what went wrong?</li>
 </ul>

 <aside class="notes">

-- metrics fundamentally here to answer questions about wtf is going on with your service
+- metrics fundamentally here to answer questions like WTF is going on with your service
-- is it slower now than before?
+- is it slower now than before? using more resources?
 - it's not necessarily enough to figure out WHY something is wrong, but points you at the right direction
 - and in the case of an incidents, breached acceptable thresholds on metrics is usually what starts an incident (then you can go look at logs, traces etc to figure out why and where)